unparalleled-js/docs-1/connectors/concur/new-expense-report-trigger.md

 # SAP Concur - New expense report trigger

 ## New expense report trigger
+This trigger picks up expense reports when they are created or submitted.
+Each report is processed as a separate job.
+It checks for new reports once every poll interval.
+The polling interval is determined by your Workato plan.
+Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) to find out more.

 ![New expense report trigger](/assets/images/concur/new-expense-report-trigger.png) *New expense report trigger*